 Pinellas Trail - Pinellas County - The 54-mile multi-use trail from St. Petersburg to Tarpon Springs is one of the premier trails in Florida and forms the western end of the Coast-to-Coast Trail.
 An extension along Keystone Road (also called the Tri-County Trail, see below) runs to the Pasco County line as part of the Coast-to-Coast Trail.

 Starkey Wilderness Trail - Pasco County - Located at Jay B. Starkey Wilderness Park, the 7.2 mile paved trail will be linked to the Pinellas Trail at the east via the Tri-County Trail and Starkey Blvd. path.
 At the west, it links to the Suncoast Trail.

 Suncoast Trail - Hillsborough, Pasco and Hernando Counties - The 41 mile trail parallels the Suncoast Parkway, it currently links to the Starkey Trail and will link to the Good Neighbor Trail.

 Good Neighbor Gap, 6 miles (Suncoast Trail to Good Neighbor Trail)

 Good Neighbor Trail - Hernando County - 10-mile trail east from Brooksville to Withlacoochee State Trail.
-4 miles is currently paved, with extension to Withlacoochee State Trail scheduled for completion in September 2018.
-(Updated August 2018)
+A 6-mile extension of the trail to the Withlacoochee State Trail was completed in September 2018.
+(Updated October 2018)

 Withlacoochee State Trail - Hernando, Citrus and Pasco Counties, 46 miles.
-A portion of the trail will be part of the Coast-to-Coast Trail between the Good Neighbor Trail and Van Fleet State Trail.
+A short portion of the trail will be part of the Coast-to-Coast Trail between the Good Neighbor Trail and Van Fleet State Trail.

-Van Fleet Gap, about 20 miles (Withlacoochee State Trail to Van Fleet State Trail)
+Van Fleet Gap (South Sumter Connector) - about 22 miles (Good Neighbor/Withlacoochee State Trail to Van Fleet State Trail)

 Van Fleet State Trail - Polk, Lake, Sumter Counties - Totally rural 29 mile rail-trail with one curve and no hills through the Green Swamp.
 A portion of the trail will be part of the Coast-to-Coast Trail between the Withlacoochee and South Lake Trails.